 It’s official: the Caloundra Music Festival will not be returning next year.

-Sunshine Coast Council announced the festival will no longer be funded by taxpayers citing rising costs.
+Sunshine Coast Council today announced the festival will no longer be funded by taxpayers, citing rising costs.

-The annual community festival debuted in 2007 and evolved every year, supporting local musicians and bringing millions in revenue to nearby businesses.
+The annual community festival debuted in 2007 and evolved every year.
+It supported thousands of local musicians and brought millions of revenue to nearby businesses.

-In a media release today, Council blamed COVID-19 for pausing the festival in 2020, saying “rising operating costs and slower ticket sales due to climbing cost-of-living pressures” forced its cancellation this year.
+In a media release today, Council blamed COVID-19 for pausing the festival in 2020.
+And said this year’s cancellation was brought on by “rising operating costs and slower ticket sales” from cost-of-living pressures.

-It joins a growing list of major music events across the country, such as Groovin The Moo, which have been affected by similar challenges.
+It joins a growing list of major events across the country, including Groovin The Moo, affected by similar challenges.

 The statement says “patrons are choosing to support major artist tours and more curated programs with genre-specific line-ups”.